The Prostate Gland: A Source of Pain and Pleasure

 In this treatment, a specially designed catheter is inserted into the prostate through the urethra.
 This uniquely engineered catheter is used to direct microwave energy into the prostate gland to heat and destroy the enlarged tissue.
 Most men report improvement in symptoms in 4-6 weeks after the procedure.

 Green light laser therapy – A urologist inserts a laser fiber into your urethra via a catheter.
-The laser heats and destroys prostate tissue, which you eliminate over time.
-This procedure requires hospitalization and an anesthetic and most men can leave the hospital or the one-day surgery facility without a catheter and can resume all activities in two weeks after the procedure.
+The laser heats and destroys prostate tissue which you eliminate over time.
+This procedure requires hospitalization and an anesthetic.
+There is also the one-day surgery facility where the surgery takes place without a catheter and can resume all activities in two weeks after the procedure.

 Nearly every man will experience prostate problems at some time during his life.
 Although these problems can significantly impact a man’s quality of life, as well as his partner’s, an annual examination and the PSA blood test are the best protection of your prostate and will ensure that it remains a gland of pleasure.